-Sales process fundamentals: A guide to consistently closing deals in a changing world
+Sales process fundamentals: The ultimate guide to closing more deals

-Get your sales team on the right track by building a clear, easy-to-adopt sales process.
-This framework will empower your team to reliably deliver results— no matter what’s happening in the world.
+Get your team on the right track by building a clear, easy-to-adopt sales process.
+This framework will empower your sales agents to deliver results reliably.
+We’ll show you how.

 What is a sales process?

 A sales process is a series of steps a salesperson takes to build a business relationship with a prospective customer that ends in a sale.
 Every time a sales agent takes replicable, consistent action toward making a sale, they’re following a sales process.